-There is no formal legal requirement under Cayman Islands law for a bill of sale to be registered, filed or subject to any consent from any government entity, save that a copy of the bill of sale should be provided to the CAACI in respect of aircraft which are or will be registered on the Cayman Islands aircraft register maintained by the CAACI (Aircraft Register).
+There is no formal legal requirement under Cayman Islands law for a bill of sale to be registered, filed or subject to any consent from any government entity, except that a copy of the bill of sale should be provided to the CAACI in respect of aircraft which are or will be registered on the Cayman Islands aircraft register maintained by the CAACI (the Aircraft Register).

 For a new registration, all relevant application forms may be submitted via the CAACI's online registration portal for approval by the Director General of Civil Aviation.
 The application should include a copy of the bill of sale for the aircraft in favour of the registering owner.

 For a change in ownership, if there is a change in ownership of a Cayman Islands registered aircraft, that change must be notified to the CAACI within 28 days in accordance with the ANOTO and a copy of the bill of sale for the aircraft may be provided as evidence of that change in ownership.

 In each case, once all the information has been provided to the CAACI, the Aircraft Register is often updated during the same day.

 No government applications or consents are a prerequisite to the execution and delivery of a bill of sale in relation to an aircraft or engine registered in the Cayman Islands.

 Assuming the bill of sale satisfies the requirements for registration as an "international interest" under the Cape Town Convention (as defined in 2.10 Cape Town Convention and Others), such filings can be made on the International Registry (IR).